dsbb-finddx/intro/README.md

 # intro-git

-This is oue presentation page..
+This is our presentation page..